JonnyRed/sympy/kronecker_levi/README.md

 $$\delta_{ij}\delta_{jk} = \delta_{ik}$$

 Ensure that the above relationship is valid for range of integers up until $n$

+`test_kronecker_product` will ensure the above identity is valid for a range of small indices.

 ```python
 >>> import test_kronecker_identities as tki